What is Form W-2C?

-Employers filing more than 250 forms are required to file electronically unless granted a waiver from the IRS.
+Employers filing more than 10 forms across form types are required to file electronically unless granted a waiver from the IRS.
 If the IRS decides to change this threshold, the IRS will post updates.
 If the business is over this threshold, we recommend finding an official IRS transmitter for this scenario.

 The Social Security Administration (SSA) has recently made some changes to the Business Services Online (BSO) portal, learn more about BSO Changes here.